 All you need is a solid board to make it on, some craft glue and some food items.
 Offer markers as well in case kids want to draw a picture and fill in parts of it with collage items.

-6. Make a puppet
+6. Make a Puppet

 Puppet making is a perfect cut and glue project for preschoolers.
 There are also many developmental benefits of playing with puppets.

-There are different kinds of puppets you can try, depending what supplies you have on hand, as well as the age of the children.
+There are different kinds of puppets you can try, depending on what supplies you have on hand, as well as the age of the children.

 - Paper bag puppet – this is the easiest to make as it only requires a paper bag, coloured paper, glue and scissors.